LoisRP/java-ilpv4-connector-docs/tutorials/install-the-connector-debian.md

 ### Install OpenJDK 8

 The Java Connector should build and run using Java version 8 or higher.
-You can use the following command to determine which version of the JDK is installed in your runtime via the following commnad:
+You can use the following command to determine which version of the JDK is installed in your runtime via the following command:

 ```text
 dpkg -s default-jdk | grep Depends
 ```

 For example, Debian 18.04 comes preinstalled with JDK 11.
-However, if you're image doesn't have a JDK installed, then use the following script to install OpenJDK 8:
+However, if your image doesn't have a JDK installed, then use the following script to install OpenJDK 8:

 {% code title="installOpenJdk8.sh" %}
 ```bash